 “(Money) stops being something you want to have and turns into something you’ll do anything to avoid having: something so worthless you won’t even bend down and scoop it up off the floor while you’re looting.”

-If you want to survive an economic collapse, you’ll need to give up on money completely.
+To survive an economic collapse, you’ll need to give up on money altogether.

 No Job = More Money

-During economic crises, many people still continue to work their jobs even though their paychecks are virtually worthless.
-This might be smart for short-term economic crises because you’d have a job after the crisis ended.
+During economic crises, many people continue to work their jobs even though their paychecks are virtually worthless.
+This might be smart for short-term financial crises because you’d have a career after the crisis ended.

 However, in a major economic collapse, you’d be better off quitting your job.
-As one Venezuelan described it, “You’d be stupid to go to work.”
+One Venezuelan said, “You’d be stupid to go to work.”

-Plus, as homesteaders like Linda Holliday will tell you, you can have more money by not working.
+As homesteaders will tell you, you can have more money by not working.

 To work, you need money for: